GabrielMoreau/uvmat-doc/help/README.md

 - *All*: imports the calibration points and the intrinsic parameters from a <ImaDoc> file.
   We can see them in *geometry_calib*.
 - *Grid file*: imports the <ImaDoc> file in *Point Lists* in *geometry_calib* but none of the data appears in the coordinate table or the intrinsic parameter frame.
-- Recording calibration parameters:* Once the calibration option and the list of calibration points have been obtained, press *[APPLY]*.
+- Recording calibration parameters*: Once the calibration option and the list of calibration points have been obtained, press *[APPLY]*.
   Calibration coefficients are recorded in the XML file <ImaDoc> associated with the image currently opened by UVMAT.
   If previous calibration data already exist, the previous XML file is updated, but the original one is preserved with the extension .xml~.
   If no XML file already exists, it is created